Claudena Skran (she/her)

 About

-Claudena Skran is Professor of Government and the Edwin and Ruth West Professor of Economics and Social Science, and Chair of the Innovation & Entrepreneurship program.
+Claudena Skran is Professor of Government and the Edwin and Ruth West Professor of Economics and Social Science, and Director of the Business & Entrepreneurship program.

-I have published widely on the topics of refugees, refugee entrepreneurship, humanitarian assistance, and refugee law.
+My scholarly work addresses the topics of refugees, refugee entrepreneurship, humanitarian assistance, and refugee law.
 My book, Refugees in Interwar Europe: The Emergence of a Regime (Oxford University Press: 1995) focused on the early phase of the international refugee regime.
-I have recently coedited a special issue of the Journal of Refugee Studies, ‘Rethinking Refugee Self-Reliance,’ Vol. 33, No. 1, 2020, and authored an article on the sustainability of refugee enterprises in Sierra Leone.
+I coedited, with Evan Easton-Calabria, a special issue of the Journal of Refugee Studies, ‘Rethinking Refugee Self-Reliance,’ Vol. 33, No. 1, 2020, and contributed a chapter on the sustainability of refugee enterprises in Sierra Leone.
+My legal scholarship includes a chapter on the "Historical Development of International Refugee Law," in an edited volume on the 1951 Refugee Convention (2024).

 Education